 In this case, you can follow up with 1-3 direct mails, and offer them a special coupon inside.

-How Will I Get Their Address?
+How to Get a Customer’s Address?

 The first step collects the customer’s email and address information.
 Here is an example from a typical Shopify store.